 Most of the early 5G deployment will happen via mifis and routers, which tend to cost much less than smartphones.
 Looking at patterns from previous years, we expect to see 5G mifis from Huawei and ZTE.

-The following are the available commercial 5G networks in Africa at this time:
+The following are the available commercial 5G networks in Africa as at September 2022:

 - Vodacom Lesotho: Launched in August 2018.